Kamilcuk/nomad-tools/README.md

 Given a system job promtail running on all machines, `nomadtools taskexec -j promtail -n host1 bash -l` will drop into a bash shell inside promtail job allocation running on host1.

-This tool can be used to get a shell to chosen allocation.
-Additoinally shell completion works.
+This tool can be used to get a shell to the chosen allocation.
+Shell completion works.

-## nodenametoid

-Converts given node names to id.
-Only that.
+## `nodenametoid` - convert node name to id

 ```
 $ nomadtools nodenametoid node1